 - Everyone won’t be completely supportive of your new lifestyle

 You have made this big decision in your life, and you expect everyone to be supportive, and help you along your fitness journey.
 I’m sorry to tell you that this won’t always be the case.
-There are always going to be family members and friends who are going to force you to eat an extra serving of dessert, or will try to convince you to miss a workout in order to attend a social obligation.
+There are always going to be family members and friends who are going to force you to eat an extra serving of dessert or will try to convince you to miss a workout in order to attend a social obligation.

-At such times it is important to remember why you decided to become healthier in the first place, and to always keep your ultimate goal in mind.
+At such times it is important to remember why you decided to become healthier in the first place and to always keep your ultimate goal in mind.

 - Make yourself accountable

-Inform as many people as you can about your weight loss / fitness endeavors.
+Inform as many people as you can about your weight loss/fitness endeavors.
 This will constantly keep you in check, especially at social gatherings.

 - Never doubt your abilities

-Every single person has the ability to succeed at a healthy lifestyle.
+Every single person has the ability to succeed in a healthy lifestyle.
 If someone like me, who refused to eat anything that wasn’t dripping in butter or ghee, can now eat an oil-free vegetable stir-fry with the same amount of enthusiasm, you can definitely do it too.